Experimental Determination of Electronic States via Digitized Shortcut-to-Adiabaticity and Sequential Digitized Adiabaticity: Introduction

-An important family of quantum computing methods is rooted in quantum adiabaticity~\cite{FarhiSci01}, in which a quantum system evolves along its instantaneous eigenstate under a slowly varying Hamiltonian, and both dynamic and geometric phases are accumulated over time.
-In additional to geometric gates, adiabatic algorithms has been applied to the state preparation, quantum annealing, etc~\cite{ArnabRMP08}.
-To accelerate the adiabatic process and avoid non-adiabatic errors, a shortcut-to-adiabaciticy (STA) has been proposed with the assistance of a counter-diabatic Hamiltonian~\cite{BerryJPhysA09,XChenPRL2010}.
-Despite its theoretical feasibility, the STA implementation has been well studied in a single-qubit system~\cite{ZZXPRA17,SCPMA2018,WangNJP2018,ZZXNJP2018}, but becomes difficult in multi-qubit systems due to the experimental difficulty of creating a complicated STA Hamiltonian.
-On the other hand, digital quantum computing paradigm based on the Trotter-Suzuki decomposition offers a universal tool for various quantum problems~\cite{BarendsNC15,BarendsNat16}.
-With a continual improvement in equipments and algorithms, the digital quantum computing has gradually become practically available, e.g., in the VQE determination of the H$_{12}$ chain~\cite{GoogleSci20}.
-A digitized algorithm was recently proposed to efficiently reproduce a multi-qubit STA process, and was tested in the preparation of entangled two-qubit states~\cite{chenxiPRAPP20}.
-In this Letter, we apply the digitized STA method to experimentally determine both ground and excited electronic states in two example systems, the molecule H$_2$ and the topological Bernevig-Hughes-Zhang (BHZ) model~\cite{ZhangSci06}.
-Especially, the experimentally determined states at one or a few reference points serves a good choice of initial STA states to subsequently determine electronic states in the whole parameter space.
+An important family of quantum computing methods is rooted in quantum adiabaticity~\cite{FarhiSci01,PengPRL08,YoungPRL10,VeisaJCP14,ArnabRMP08,JohnsonNature11,BoixoNC13,BarendsNat16,SteffenPRL03,LanyonSci11,SalathePRX15,HuNPJQI20}.
+A quantum system evolves along its instantaneous eigenstate under a slowly varying Hamiltonian and both dynamic and geometric phases are accumulated over time.
+Alternatively, a shortcut-to-adiabaciticy (STA) is designed to accelerate the adiabatic process with the assistance of a counter-diabatic Hamiltonian~\cite{BerryJPhysA09,XChenPRL2010,OdelinRMP19,TakahashiPRA17,ZhangSciRep16,ZZXPRA17,SCPMA2018,WangNJP2018,ZZXNJP2018,PWPRL19, chenxiPRAPP20,SantosJPAMT18,SmithNJP18,chenxiPRL10}.
+In superconducting quantum devices, the experimental implementation of the STA has been well studied in a single-qubit system~\cite{ZhangSciRep16,ZZXPRA17,SCPMA2018,WangNJP2018,ZZXNJP2018} but becomes difficult in multi-qubit systems where the exact form of the counter-diabatic Hamiltonian is often complicated.
+Recently, a single-qubit approximation~\cite{chenxiPRAPP20} and a sum of nested commutators~\cite{PWPRL19} have been proposed to simplify the estimation of the counter-diabatic Hamiltonian.
+The realization of a time-varying multi-qubit Hamiltonian is however an experimentally nontrivial task.
+On the other hand, digital quantum computing based on the Trotter-Suzuki decomposition offers a universal tool for various quantum problems~\cite{BarendsNC15,LloydSci96,TrotterPAMS59,SuzukiCMP76}.
+With continual improvement in equipments and algorithms, digital quantum computing has gradually become practically available.
+For example, the digitized adiabatic~\cite{BarendsNat16,SteffenPRL03,LanyonSci11,SalathePRX15} and STA~\cite{chenxiPRAPP20} algorithms have been proposed and tested in the preparation of entangled multi-qubit states.